 In case you hadn’t noticed, it’s back to school and back to the same old news stories.
 Packed lunches are back in the press.

 I do a lot of home cooking with fresh ingredients, avoid salt and sugar where possible and provide plenty of fruit and veg when catering for my children.
 In fact, tonight they had a minestrone that included tomatoes, cabbage, celery, carrots, potatoes and cannellini beans.
-However, they are allowed treats, and we do have Fish Finger days when we’re so busy doing other stuff that there simply isn’t enough time before bed to incorporate the school run, an hour-and-a-half of cooking, homework, reading, play, bath and bedtime story.
+However, they are allowed treats, and we do have Fish Finger days when we’re really busy and there simply isn’t enough time before bed to incorporate everything.
 All to say, they have a very good diet probably 90% of the time.

 I find it rather ludicrous that there are so many guidelines about school packed lunches; the dos and don’ts.

-My children have some choices regarding food and on quite a few occasions the opportunity to have something they consider a treat – I think it’s important and part of childhood.
+My children have some choices regarding food and on quite a few occasions the opportunity to have something they consider a treat.
+I think this is an important and part of childhood.
 Do they sit all day mainlining Haribo and Fruit Shoots?
-No (well apart from when we had ‘movie day’ so that my husband and I could decorate the spare room in a day without childcare)!
-They LOVE fruit and will always go and help themselves to some from the fruit bowl if they’re feeling peckish (it’s their first port of call for a snack), but equally will pounce on a biscuit if it’s offered.
+No. They LOVE fruit and will always go and help themselves to some from the fruit bowl if they’re feeling peckish (it’s their first port of call for a snack), but equally will pounce on a biscuit if it’s offered.
 I wouldn’t have it any other way.